pkivolowitz/asm_book/section_1/hello_world/README.md

 *(--sp) = x30;
 ```

-That is, subtract 8 from the stack pointer and put `x21` at that location.
-Then, subtract 8 from the stack pointer and put `x30` at that location.
+That is, subtract 8 from the stack pointer and copy `x21` to that location.
+Then, subtract 8 from the stack pointer and copy `x30` to that location.

 ### Line 4